 The last technique is to create personas.
 These are invented characters, who use your product.

-Beware of your cognitive biases, these customers must be different from you.
+Beware of your cognitive biases, the personas must be different from you.
 You know how you’re going to react, how you use the products.
-For the persona to work, they have to be different.
-Age, sex, job, ethnicity, … Their relationship to time, money, family, consumption is different from yours.
-Beyond the persona, detail his story: where he comes from and his aspirations: what does he want.
-The more accurate and documented he is, the less your biases will influence your work.
+In order for personas to provide insight, they must be different.
+Age, gender, job, ethnicity… Their relationship to time, money, family, consumption is different from yours.
+However, it remains extremely difficult to imagine the habits and needs of different people.
+Even if you have a history and know their aspirations, your biases remain ingrained in you.

 The use of persona will be richer than a categorization of your customers, but it will always be limited.
-Always focus on the Gemba and direct observation!
+Always prefer the field and direct observation!